GUIDES

 Even more convenient — to use a tool with all anti-fraud solutions in one, like SmartHub.

-SmartHub Anti-fraud Scanners To The Rescue
+SmartHub Anti-fraud Scanners to the Rescue

 SmartHub is a white label ready-to-use ad tech platform (like AdExchange) that helps unite sell and buy sides in the most sophisticated way.
 With the user-friendly dashboard, smart optimization, and easy-to-grasp reports, this technology will save you a lot of time (and money) that you would otherwise spend on getting to know a number of other solutions.
 However, one of its key features is managing all types of traffic bot with traffic safety scanner providers.